Osberg Ridgeline Trail #147:

 Unfortunately, the newly reshaped trail was only available for the public's enjoyment for a short while, as the Beaver Creek Fire soon consumed the new singletrack.
 Despite its short-lived life, the rerouted trail received high praise from the trail using public.
 Mountain bikers were especially fond of it, and the many options for longer rides it opened up.

 The trail follows the ridge on the south side of the Baker Creek drainage north of Ketchum.
-It begins at the Baker Lake Trailhead, eight miles up Baker Creek Road, and connects to the Castle Creek, Barr Gulch, Alden Gulch, Rooks Creek, Fox Peak and Adams Rib trails.
-Be advised that areas of he Castle Creek, Barr Gulch, Alden Gulch and Rooks Creek trails remain damaged by the fire.
+It begins at the Baker Lake Trailhead, eight miles up, and at the end of Baker Creek Road.
+The trail makes connects to the Castle Creek, Barr Gulch, Alden Gulch, Rooks Creek, Fox Peak and Adams Rib trails.

 In the 2012 and 2013 rebuilding of the trail the work was conducted under the direction of the Ketchum Ranger District trails staff.
 Four 12-person Northwest Youth Corp crews spent about two and a half months camping in the backcountry and providing the bulk of the hand labor to reconstruct the trail.
 The Idaho Department of Parks and Recreation and the Forest Service provided two small trail mini-excavators and two equipment operators toward the project on sections of the trail that could be accessed with machinery.